mclander/angular-custom-locale/README.md

 Helps to customization Angular 5.x-8.x locale

 # Usage
-Imagine that we need to change view of numbers in whole project output.
+Imagine, that we need to change view of numbers, in whole project.
+And this project already use some locale.
 So let is magic begin.

 ```typescript
 // app.module.component.ts